Everton F.C.: Club captains

 Since 1888, 48 players have held the position of club captain for Everton.
 The club's first captain was Nick Ross, who captained Everton during the 1888-89 season.
-The longest-serving captain is Peter Farrell, who was club captain for 9 years – from 1948 to 1957.
+The longest-serving captain is Peter Farrell, who was club captain for nine years – from 1948 to 1957.
 Despite his long tenure, Peter Farrell never won a trophy at Everton.
 Kevin Ratcliffe, who captained Everton during their most successful period in history, is Everton's most decorated captain.
-He won 7 trophies as captain, including 2 First Division titles, 4 Charity Shields, and 1 Cup Winners' Cup.
-Everton's current captain is Séamus Coleman.
-He has been captain since Phil Jagielka left the club in 2019.
+He won seven trophies as captain, including two First Division titles, four Charity Shields, and one Cup Winners' Cup.
+Everton's most recent captain was Séamus Coleman.
+He had been captain since Phil Jagielka left the club in 2019.